pascobey/Bootstrap-and-Gulp.js-starter/README.md

-# gulpNbootstrapSTARTER
+# Bootstrap and Gulp.js starter
-this is an empty project including bootstrap with a working gulpfile.js.
+This is an empty project including Bootstrap 4 with a working gulpfile.js.
 Simply do npm install and run gulp for local server spinup